STEMian/STEMian/README.md

-- 👋 Hi, I’m @STEMian
+- 👋 Hi, I’m CHANDAN.
 - 👀 I’m interested in ...
 Blockchain , web3 , metaverse and other revolutionary tech
 - 🌱 I’m currently learning ...
 Blockchain devlopment
 - 💞️ I’m looking to collaborate on ...
 Blockchain
-- 📫 How to reach me ... mail me chandanmehta00007@gmail.com
+- 📫 How to reach me ... mail me chandanmehta1711@gmail.com

 <!---
 STEMian/STEMian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.